slspeidel/jqGrid/README.md

 # jqGrid
-Just a quick example with dependency js included
+Just a quick example with dependency js and css within included folders